Namrata Joshi

 Hello all,

 I am Namrata Joshi, a Physical Therapist and a NASM Certified Nutrition Coach.
 I am advancing towards a career change and learning Excel as a part of my journey.
-I wanted to combine my nutrition knowledge and excel learnings and hence I used this dataset of Nutrition Facts for McDonald's Menu to analyze the data and create a useful dashboard.
-Any comments and feedbacks are welcomed and appreciated.
+I wanted to combine my nutrition knowledge and Excel learnings and hence decided to use this dataset of Nutrition Facts for McDonald's Menu to analyze the data and create a useful dashboard.
+Any feedback and comments are welcomed and appreciated.

 TL;DR